simarmehta/simarmehta/README.md

 ### Hi, I am Simar 👋

-I am an undergraduate student pursuing computer science and exploring multiple domains of the field.
+I am an graduate student pursuing computer science at NYU and exploring multiple domains of the field.
 I discovered flutter through an interest in front end development.
 I have written research papers and am currently under the process of writing a paper on cloud technologies.

 🔭 Cloud Computing, Machine Learning and Cyber Security are my current interests.